 How do I pay for an approved non-Colby study away program?

 Since program fees are billed by the host institution, they are paid by your family and not Colby.
 There are two important financial aid forms to be filled out for approved non-Colby programs: the Study Away Budget Statement and Agreement (required of all financial aid applicants, even if the only aid is in the form of loans), which is essentially a budget form to be completed by your program, and the Disbursement of Aid Funds Form, which directs the aid funds to a parent who may then pay your program.
-Another important note on payment for approved non-Colby study away programs is that an Off-Campus Study Fee of $1000 per semester will be charged by Colby and is due according to the College’s normal billing schedule (The $1,000 Off-Campus Study Fee is considered part of the budget when determining aid eligibility).
-Click here to access the current Study Away Budget Statement and Agreement form and the Disbursement of Aid Funds form.
+Another important note on payment for approved non-Colby study away programs is that an Off-Campus Study Fee of $1500 per semester will be charged by Colby and is due according to the College’s normal billing schedule (The $1,500 Off-Campus Study Fee is considered part of the budget when determining aid eligibility).
+Click here to access the current Study Away Budget Statement and Agreement.

 How do I take out a federal student loan such as a Stafford?